nextdaygames/stationlife-design/systems/Player Power Braking/Justice Braking/Justice Braking.md

 # Goal
-A machine that makes X.
+A machine that reduces player power when they are.
 - [ ] Boosting
-- [ ] Braking
+- [x] Braking
 - [ ] Economy
 - [ ] Ecology
 - [ ] Non-System